partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 # Wanwan Aijou Monogatari

-Welcome to Wanwan Aijou Monogatari, AKA "Puppy Love Story" <3
+Welcome to Wanwan Aijou Monogatari, AKA "Puppy Love Story"! <3 Hit start (not A) to get to the:

 # Main menu